ParmuSingh/bitcoin-wallet-protector/README.md

 To decrypt your wallet
 btcwalletprotector decrypt -w encrypted_wallet.bin -p password

 When you encrypt your wallet, it'll create certain files.
 You need to take care of encrypted_wallet.bin and definitely_not_a_key.jpg.
 The image file contains your encryption keys which are hidden in that image.
 To decrypt that key, you'll need that password, so keep that password long and secure.
+Make sure you test everything.

+If you get UnicodeError, just try again.
+Make sure you test both encrypt and decrypt.

 # Dependencies
 - Python 3.x